Contact Chemistry World

 Email: Benjamin Valsler

-A zoologist by training with a Master's degree in science communication, I have become something of a jack of all trades.
-I specialised in astronomy and materials science during my tenure with Cambridge University’s Naked Scientists, before taking on the Online and Multimedia editor position at Chemistry World.
+A zoologist by training with an MSc in science communication, I have become something of a jack of all trades.
+I specialised in astronomy and materials science during my tenure with Cambridge University’s Naked Scientists, before taking on the online and multimedia editor position at Chemistry World.
 Far from a disadvantage, being a generalist allows me to revel in learning new aspects of science, and has given me a real interest in the boundaries – the edge effects where one specialism meets another, where theory meets application and where science meets engineering.

 Emma Stoye – Science correspondent